Safety & Education

-Safety is a top priority at Intermountain Gas.
+Intermountain Gas Co. is Committed to Zero®.
+We are committed to zero incidents and injuries.
 Our goal each day is to provide safe and reliable service.
 Our commitment to safety extends to our customers, our employees and to the communities we serve.

 Following are important safety tips for natural gas customers:

 Natural gas is a fossil fuel that is composed almost entirely of methane.
 It was formed deep in the Earth from plants and animals that were buried by mud and sand.
-Through millions of years, the mud and sand hardened into rock.
+Over time, the mud and sand hardened into rock.
 Pressure from the rock squeezed the organic matter into fossil fuels like natural gas, coal, and oil.

 Production companies explore, drill, and bring raw gas to the surface.
 It is then cleaned, and useful byproducts such as light oils and propane are recovered.
 Transmission companies compress natural gas so that it can be transported through buried underground interstate pipelines to city gates.
 Compressor stations along the way keep the gas flowing at about 15 miles per hour.